misshie/hgvd2annovar/public_data/README.md

 # Converted HGVD dataset

 ## Tips
-To download each file directly from https://github.com/misshie/hgvd2annovar/tree/master/public_data , (left) click a finame, and (left) click "This file has been truncated, but you can [view the full file.]".
+To download each file directly from https://github.com/misshie/hgvd2annovar/tree/master/public_data , (left) click a filename, and (left) click "This file has been truncated, but you can [view the full file.]".

 ## Converted files